saeed0xf/smartballot/README.md

 3. Update the `.env` file with the new contract address.

 4. The system automatically detects contract address changes when you restart or make API calls.

+## Blockchain Data Flow

+### Creating a New Election
+1. Admin creates an election in the UI.
+2. Backend creates the election in both MongoDB and on the blockchain.
+3. The blockchain returns an election ID and transaction hash.
+4. These are stored in the MongoDB record for future reference.

+### Registering Candidates
+1. Admin adds a candidate to an election.
+2. Backend adds the candidate to both MongoDB and the blockchain.
+3. The blockchain returns a candidate ID and transaction hash.
+4. These are stored in the MongoDB record for future reference.

+### Registering Voters
+1. Voters register by providing required information.
+2. Admins approve voters for specific elections.
+3. Upon approval, the voter is registered on the blockchain for the specific election.
+4. Transaction hash is stored in the MongoDB record.

+### Casting Votes
+1. Voter authenticates and selects a candidate.
+2. Backend calls blockchain to record the vote.
+3. Vote is recorded in both MongoDB and blockchain.
+4. Blockchain transaction hash is stored with the vote record.

+### Viewing Results
+1. Results page pulls data from both MongoDB and blockchain.
+2. The system verifies that both sources match to ensure integrity.
+3. If there's a discrepancy, the blockchain record is considered authoritative.

 ## Error Handling in Blockchain Transactions